fuzzylabs/edge-vision-power-estimation/model_training/README.md

 🎉 That's it.
 We have successfully trained 6 models for 3 layer types (convolutional, pooling and dense).

+To learn more about various configuration offered as part of training script, refer [configuration](../docs/TrainingConfiguration.md) document.

 ## 📂 Repository Structure

 ```bash